-- 26.1 (1) An owner who proposes to make a change to the design or specifications of an amusement ride must ensure that the change meets the requirements of the Act, the regulations and the manufacturer's specifications. - (2) The following alterations must be considered to be a major alteration under the Act and a technical information package must be submitted to the provincial safety manager: - (a) increasing the manufacturer's maximum capacity or speed;

-- (b) changing the load bearing structure of an amusement ride in a manner that would reduce the original strength of the structure; - (c) changing the source of power for the main drive or control mechanism of an amusement ride, except with the manufacturer's approval; - (d) changing the method of guiding the passenger carrying units of an amusement ride: - (e) changing the classification of an amusement ride; - (f) relocating an amusement ride that was designed as a park ride; - (g) changing an amusement ride from ground mounted to trailer mounted. [en.
+- 26.1 (1) An owner who proposes to make a change to the design or specifications of an amusement ride must ensure that - (a) the change is in compliance with the manufacturer's specifications, and - (b) the change is in conformance with the Act and this regulation. - (2) The following alterations must be considered to be a major alteration under the Act and a technical information package must be submitted to the provincial safety manager: - (a) increasing the manufacturer's maximum capacity or speed; - (b) changing the load bearing structure of an amusement ride in a manner that would reduce the original strength of the structure; - (c) changing the source of power for the main drive or control mechanism of an amusement ride, except with the manufacturer's approval; - (d) changing the method of guiding the passenger carrying units of an amusement ride; - (e) changing the classification of an amusement ride; - (f) relocating an amusement ride that was designed as a park ride; - (g) changing an amusement ride from ground mounted to trailer mounted. [en.
 B.C.
 Reg.
 475/2004, Sch.
 2, s.
-10; am.
-B.C.
-Reg.
-184/2019, App.
-2, s.
-15.]
+10.]